 Canine Hepatitis (Adenovirus) – Canine adenovirus is a virus that causes upper respiratory tract infections and targets other organs such as the kidneys, liver and eyes.
 Affected animals may show signs of anorexia, lethargy, enlarged abdomen, tonsillitis or corneal swelling.
 The disease can be fatal or leave dogs with chronic kidney failure.

-Pet Vaccination – Protect Your Pets Today!
+Pet Vaccination Sydney – Protect Your Pets with Ease

 Pet vaccination is an important part of pet ownership.
 Not only are you protecting your pet from getting a preventable disease, you are also reducing the risk of getting a large vet bill.